-New postdoctoral positions of .50 FTE or higher must be established in the HR System for tracking purposes.
+New postdoctoral positions of .50 FTE or higher must be established in the Human Resources Information Management system for tracking purposes.
 Vacant postdoc position tracking numbers may be “reused” by a college or department rather than creating new positions with every appointment.

 2.4 Recruitment of Postdoctoral Scholars